 Colin Robins, Ph.D.

 I am an environmental scientist, physical geographer, soil scientist, and geologist.
 Soils, sediments, and landforms are brilliantly puzzling, complex palimpsests that reflect both ancient and present-day environmental conditions.
 I study the ways in which landscape components record surface, climate, and ecosystem histories at scales ranging from the nanometer to the kilometer.
-My chief research interests are currently: (1) the pursuit of new, quantitative, isotopic measures of arid soil minerals and geomorphic surface ages, and (2) applications of soil science to challenges in species conservation and/or land management efforts.
+My chief research interests include: (1) the study of desert soils and the pursuit of new, quantitative, isotopic measures of arid soil minerals and geomorphic surface ages, (2) paleoenvironmental reconstruction from paleosols; and (3) applications of soil science and geochemistry to challenges in species conservation and/or land management.

 Areas of Expertise